bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 4. While using flexbox, what axis are you using when you use the property: ```align-items: center```? it would be the cross axis, Justify is the Main axis.
-5. What is the git command to commit staged changes as well as write a message? git commit -m"this is where the message is left"
+5. What is the git command to commit staged changes as well as write a message? git commit -m"this is where the message is